Wabinab/Xenoblade-Chronicles-3-The-Book/src/34_joran.md

 Near the Balaena.
 Shania stood on the beach herself, looking at the horizon.
 Her mind was recalling something else.

-> After she picked up the eyepatches from Guernica's remains, a female Moebius sounded while she peered deeply at it, "C'mon now.
+> After she picked up the eyepatches from Guernica's remains, a female Moebius sounded while her attention absorbed on it, "C'mon now.
 Be true to yourself."
 She raised her head in shock, turning around to find the source of the voice.
 The moebius figure, dimly lit so we can only see its eyes and core, walked towards the defensive Shania.

 She clenched her fist, swaying between loyalty and being true to herself.
+The aurora in the sky she could not notice.

 ---

 The next morning.
 Taion was speaking to the candidates.
-Lanz was out there doing squats himself.
-Mio was wiping the dishes, Sena stood still accompanying her, looked at her for a moment, then looked back down while she lost in her thoughts.
+Lanz was out there doing squats by himself.
+Mio was wiping the dishes, Sena stood still accompanying her, looked at her for a moment, then looked back down while she lingered in her thoughts from yesterday.
 Then, she turned to look at Shania, whom was still standing on the beach herself, facing the same direction.

 "Hey, uh...
 Mimi?"

 "What's up?
 Speak to me."

 "Ah...uh...ahuh..."
 Shook her head for a while, "Uhm...
 It's uh...
 Lovely... weather we're having!"
-She can't muster the courage to speak up, perhaps on the weird thought Shania had the day before.
+She couldn't muster the courage to speak up, perhaps on the weird thought Shania had the day before.
 She looked up at the sky in the Agnian castle's direction, Mio followed her glance; it was cloudy.

 She didn't get the underlying message, of course, "I don't know I'd say 'lovely'...
 Bit overcast."

 Scratching her head, "Ah, -y-you're right!
 Eheh...Silly clouds!
 Guess I had my head in 'em.
 Ahahahah!"
-Then, she quickly walked away to avoid the embarrassment.
+Then, she quickly walked away to escape the embarrassment.

 Mio watched her leave in awe, "Huh?
-Huh.
+Hmm...
 What was that about?"

 ---